How that Pepsi Kendall Jenner ad taught brands to respond in this moment

 In addition to putting out statements on Twitter, where Twitter’s own account has added #BlackLivesMatter to its bio, some brands have found further ways to offer solidarity with the cause.
 YouTube pledged $1M to address social injustice.
 Nike released a “Don’t Do It” ad on Instagram, inverting its ubiquitous catchphrase into a message about racism.
 The gay dating app Grindr backed up its supportive tweet with a pledge to eliminate its ethnic filter options, which were questionable in the first place.
 And Viacom aired an ad that is 8:46 in duration, the amount of time Officer Chauvin kept his knee on George Floyd’s neck before he died.

-These aren’t merely naked attempts to piggyback on the energy and enthusiasm of the Black Lives Matter movement.
+These aren’t naked attempts to piggyback on the energy and enthusiasm of the Black Lives Matter movement.
 They are statements of values and purpose, lines in the sand, and invitations for the All Lives Matter crowd to boycott.
-It’s a calculated risk to take a stand during singularly volatile times, but it’s not without precedent.
+It’s a calculated risk to take a visible stand during volatile times, but it’s not without precedent.

 Nike led the way in 2018 by choosing as its spokesperson Colin Kaepernick, who martyred his football career to protest anti-black police violence, and not only weathered the storm of controversy but emerged more popular (and lucrative) than ever.
-The following year, Gillette gave wokeness a shot with an ad condemning toxic masculinity, thumbed its nose at detractors, and got a big win out of it.
-Obviously, these brands aren’t heroic for stirring up the pot and reaping the benefits, but they have proved that it makes both moral and fiscal sense in a heated political climate to explicitly choose a side.
-Both ads were a far cry from Pepsi cravenly donning protest chic for a meaningless selfie at a turbulent time.
+The following year, Gillette gave wokeness a shot with an ad condemning toxic masculinity, thumbing its nose at detractors, and got a big win out of it.
+Obviously, these brands aren’t heroic for stirring up the pot and reaping the benefits, but they did prove that it makes both moral and fiscal sense in a heated political climate to explicitly choose a side.

+Both ads were a far cry from Pepsi cravenly donning utopian protest cosplay for a meaningless selfie.

 However, some brands have missed the broader point surrounding Pepsi’s epic miscalculation.
 Activism means more than empty posturing, it means actively doing the work.
 If a brand’s house is not in order, people should, will, and do call them out on making overtures toward solidarity.